About our collections

 - Bing Wing 1st Floor lobby – 1 machine

 - IC Reference Collection - 1 machine

 - Lane Reading Room copier room – 1 machine

-Green’s copiers do not take cash.
-You must use a Stanford ID card (with a StanfordCardPlan account) or purchase a copy card to make copies, available at the cash-to-card machine near the Circulation Desk.
+The printers do not take cash.
+You must use a Stanford ID card (or your StanfordCardPlan account) or purchase a copy card to make copies, available at the Circulation Desk.